 Skip to content

-This track is for founder-led sales motion where leads, call notes, and follow-up actions already exist but still depend on manual reading, delayed recap, and end-of-day CRM repair.
+This track is for founder-led B2B sales motions where emails, call notes, product context, and follow-up actions already exist but still depend on manual reconstruction and end-of-day CRM repair.

 First KPI